Holy Cross Church, Frankfurt-Bornheim: From the new parish of St. Josef to the parish of a new type

-With the establishment of the Center for Christian Meditation and Christian Spirituality, the Holy Cross Church lost its previous role as a parish church.
+With the establishment of the Centre for Christian Meditation and Christian Spirituality, the Holy Cross Church lost its previous role as a parish church.
 Thus, the former municipal territory of the Holy Cross parish belonged again to the parish of St. Josef from which the parish once emanated.
 The two Catholic Bornheim congregations, with a part of the parish territory of the previous parish of St. Michael, were united to form the new parish of St. Josef.
 The Church of St. Michael in Frankfurt-Nordend became the Zentrum für Trauerseelsorge (=Centre for Mourning Counselling) of the Diocese of Limburg.
 The parish of St. Josef in Bornheim and the neighbouring parish of Maria Rosenkranz (=Mary Rosary) in Frankfurt-Seckbach formed the common pastoral area Frankfurt-Bornheim.
 Together with their neighbours Maria Rosenkranz in Frankfurt-Seckbach, the new St. Josef parishioners formed the pastoral area Frankfurt-Bornheim until 31 December 2011, in which a stronger cooperation than before took place.
 The parish of St. Josef was at this time with almost 11,000 Catholics one of the largest in the Diocese of Limburg.
 On 1 January 2012 the pastoral rooms in Frankfurt were reorganized and from the two pastoral areas of Frankfurt-Bornheim with the parishes of St. Josef-Bornheim and Maria Rosenkranz in Seckbach and Frankfurt-Ost with the two parishes of Heilig-Geist (=Holy Spiritin Frankfurt-Riederwald and Herz-Jesu (=Heart of Jesus) in Frankfurt-Fechenheim, a new pastoral area called Frankfurt-Ost was created.
 It existed until 31 December 2014.

 On 1 January 2015, a parish of the new type under the name of St. Josef Frankfurt am Main was founded from the four parishes of the pastoral area Frankfurt-Ost St. Josef in Bornheim, Maria Rosenkranz in Seckbach, Heilig-Geist in Riederwald and Herz-Jesu in Fechenheim with the church places of Sankt Josef Bornheim, Maria Rosenkranz Seckbach, Heilig-Geist Riederwald and Herz-Jesu Fechenheim.
 This includes the centralization of certain tasks, such as the parish secretariat.
 The parish now has about 16,500 members.
-By its location in the parish of the new parish of St. Josef Frankfurt am Main, it is also their branch church.
-The buildings are managed by the Stadtkirche Frankfurt am Main.
+By its location in the parish of the new parish of St. Josef Frankfurt am Main, it was also their branch church again from 2007 bis 2015.
+The buildings are managed by the Catholic City Church of Frankfurt am Main.